samlupton/Support-URL-Dumbell/README.md

 In Short: We collect personal information that you provide to us.

-We collect personal information that you voluntarily provide to us when you register on the Services, express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.Personal Information Provided by You.
+We collect personal information that you voluntarily provide to us when you register on the Services, express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.

+Personal Information Provided by You.
 The personal information that we collect depends on the context of your interactions with us and the Services, the choices you make, and the products and features you use.
 The personal information we collect may include the following:

-• names
+- names
-• email addresses
+- email addresses
-• usernames
+- usernames
-• passwordsSensitive
+- passwords

-Information.
-When necessary, with your consent or as otherwise permitted by applicable law, we process the following categories of sensitive information:Application Data.
+Sensitive Information.
+When necessary, with your consent or as otherwise permitted by applicable law, we process the following categories of sensitive information:

+Application Data.
 If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:

-• Push Notifications.
+- Push Notifications.
 We may request to send you push notifications regarding your account or certain features of the application(s).
+If you wish to opt out from receiving these types of communications, you may turn them off in your device's settings.

+This information is primarily needed to maintain the security and operation of our application(s), for troubleshooting, and for our internal analytics and reporting purposes.

+All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.

+## Information automatically collected

-If you wish to opt out from receiving these types of communications, you may turn them off in your device's settings.This information is primarily needed to maintain the security and operation of our application(s), for troubleshooting, and for our internal analytics and reporting purposes.All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.Information automatically collectedIn Short: Some information — such as your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our Services.We automatically collect certain information when you visit, use, or navigate the Services.
+In Short: Some information — such as your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our Services.

+We automatically collect certain information when you visit, use, or navigate the Services.
 This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Services, and other technical information.
-This information is primarily needed to maintain the security and operation of our Services, and for our internal analytics and reporting purposes.The information we collect includes:
+This information is primarily needed to maintain the security and operation of our Services, and for our internal analytics and reporting purposes.

+The information we collect includes:

-• Log and Usage Data.
+- Log and Usage Data.
 Log and usage data is service-related, diagnostic, usage, and performance information our servers automatically collect when you access or use our Services and which we record in log files.
-Depending on how you interact with us, this log data may include your IP address, device information, browser type, and settings and information about your activity in the Services (such as the date/time stamps associated with your usage, pages and files viewed, searches, and other actions you take such as which features you use), device event information (such as system activity, error reports (sometimes called "crash dumps" ), and hardware settings).2.
-HOW DO WE PROCESS YOUR INFORMATION?In Short: We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
-We may also process your information for other purposes with your consent.We process your personal information for a variety of reasons, depending on how you interact with our Services, including:
+Depending on how you interact with us, this log data may include your IP address, device information, browser type, and settings and information about your activity in the Services (such as the date/time stamps associated with your usage, pages and files viewed, searches, and other actions you take such as which features you use), device event information (such as system activity, error reports (sometimes called "crash dumps" ), and hardware settings).

+## 2. HOW DO WE PROCESS YOUR INFORMATION?

+In Short: We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
+We may also process your information for other purposes with your consent.

+We process your personal information for a variety of reasons, depending on how you interact with our Services, including:

-• To facilitate account creation and authentication and otherwise manage user accounts.
+- To facilitate account creation and authentication and otherwise manage user accounts.
 We may process your information so you can create and log in to your account, as well as keep your account in working order.

-• To save or protect an individual's vital interest.
-We may process your information when necessary to save or protect an individual’s vital interest, such as to prevent harm.3.
-WHAT LEGAL BASES DO WE RELY ON TO PROCESS YOUR INFORMATION?In Short: We only process your personal information when we believe it is necessary and we have a valid legal reason (i.e., legal basis) to do so under applicable law, like with your consent, to comply with laws, to provide you with services to enter into or fulfill our contractual obligations, to protect your rights, or to fulfill our legitimate business interests.If you are located in the EU or UK, this section applies to you.The General Data Protection Regulation (GDPR) and UK GDPR require us to explain the valid legal bases we rely on in order to process your personal information.
+- To save or protect an individual's vital interest.
+We may process your information when necessary to save or protect an individual’s vital interest, such as to prevent harm.

+## 3. WHAT LEGAL BASES DO WE RELY ON TO PROCESS YOUR INFORMATION?

+In Short: We only process your personal information when we believe it is necessary and we have a valid legal reason (i.e., legal basis) to do so under applicable law, like with your consent, to comply with laws, to provide you with services to enter into or fulfill our contractual obligations, to protect your rights, or to fulfill our legitimate business interests.

+If you are located in the EU or UK, this section applies to you.

+The General Data Protection Regulation (GDPR) and UK GDPR require us to explain the valid legal bases we rely on in order to process your personal information.
 As such, we may rely on the following legal bases to process your personal information:

-• Consent.
+- Consent.
 We may process your information if you have given us permission (i.e., consent) to use your personal information for a specific purpose.
 You can withdraw your consent at any time.
 Learn more about withdrawing your consent.

-• Legal Obligations.
+- Legal Obligations.
 We may process your information where we believe it is necessary for compliance with our legal obligations, such as to cooperate with a law enforcement body or regulatory agency, exercise or defend our legal rights, or disclose your information as evidence in litigation in which we are involved.

-• Vital Interests.
+- Vital Interests.
 We may process your information where we believe it is necessary to protect your vital interests or the vital interests of a third party, such as situations involving potential threats to the safety of any person.If you are located in Canada, this section applies to you.We may process your information if you have given us specific permission (i.e., express consent) to use your personal information for a specific purpose, or in situations where your permission can be inferred (i.e., implied consent).
 You can withdraw your consent at any time.In some exceptional cases, we may be legally permitted under applicable law to process your information without your consent, including, for example:
 • If collection is clearly in the interests of an individual and consent cannot be obtained in a timely way
 • For investigations and fraud detection and prevention
 • For business transactions provided certain conditions are met